crmlatte/tp/docs/UserGuide.md

 - Be 1 to 39 characters long.
 - Consist of alphanumeric characters.
 - Be separated only by dashes (-), if any.
 - Start and end with an alphanumeric character.

-You may also leave this field blank to remove the GitHub link from a student.
+- Alternatively, this field can be left blank to remove the GitHub link from a student.

 Examples of valid GitHub links:
 - https://github.com/JohnnyDoe